alercah/rado/design.md

 Examples will be added for most requirements.

 Items marked with a :heavy_check_mark: were, in my estimation, properly supported in the most recent version of the design when I updated this file.
-If something is unmarked but looks complete, it's because I feel there's something missing in the design.
+Items marked with a :o: are ones that I feel are technically supported, but may require more work from developers than would be ideal, or I am uncertain about its viability in practice.
+For these, more work such as library facilities or syntactic sugar should be added to make them easier.

 ### Basic logic

-1. :heavy_check_mark: :heavy_exclamation_mark: It should be possible to describe
-   a list of locations, a list of items, and the requirements to acquire the items at each location.
+1. :o: :heavy_exclamation_mark: It should be possible to describe a list of locations, a list of items, and the requirements to acquire the items at each location.
 1. :heavy_check_mark: :heavy_exclamation_mark: It should be possible to write